-In the Czech Republic, we distributed electricity to more than 3.5 million connection points covering an area of approximately 52.7 thousand square kilometers as of December 31, 2012, making us the largest of the three regional distributors of electricity in the country.
-In addition, we are one of the largest of eight regional distribution companies in Romania and we have majority interests in the principal distribution company in Albania and Bulgaria.
-In the year ended December 31, 2012, we distributed a total of 52,775 GWh of electricity to end-consumers, of which 62.2% was distributed to end consumers in the Czech Republic, 17.4% was distributed to end-consumers in Bulgaria, 13.2% was distributed to end-consumers in Romania and 7.2% was distributed to end-consumers in Albania.
+In the Czech Republic, we distributed electricity to more than 3.6 million connection points covering an area of approximately 52 thousand square kilometres as of December 31, 2016, making us the largest of the three regional distributors of electricity in the country.
+In addition, we are one of the largest of eight regional distribution companies in Romania and we have majority interests in the principal distribution company in Bulgaria.
+In the year ended December 31, 2016, we distributed a total of 50,637 GWh of electricity to end-consumers, of which 69.0% was distributed to end consumers in the Czech Republic, 18.4% was distributed to end-consumers in Bulgaria and 12.6% was distributed to end-consumers in Romania.

-The table below sets forth certain information regarding the volume of electricity distributed by us (including grid losses) in each of our principal markets in the year ended December 31, 2012.
+The table below sets forth certain information regarding the volume of electricity distributed by us (including grid losses) in each of our principal markets in the year ended December 31, 2016.